First National Bank (Albion, NY)

 Article Text

-MORE CROOKEDNESS.
-A Missing Bank President and a Large Estate Involved.
-(By telegraph to the Dispatch.j ALBION, N. Y., August 21.-Owing to the absence of President Warner, the business of the First National Bank of Albion has been suspended by order of the Board of Directors until an examination of its affairs can be made.
-NEW YORK.
-August 21.-In relation to the closing of the First National Bank of Albion to-day, a Rochester dispatch says : It was ascertained that President A. S. Warner departed from Albion last Wednesday. taking with him the combination of the inner safe, and that it is likely that his absence will continue for some time.
+An Absent President.
+ALBION, N. Y., Aug.
+1.-Owing to the absence of the president, the business of the First National Bank of Albion is suspended, by order of the board of directors, until an examination can be held of its affairs.
+It was ascertained that President A. - S. Warner departed from Albion last Wednesday, taking with him the combination of the inner sate, and it is likely that his absence will continne for some time.
 The condition of the bank cannot be ascertained until a thorough examination is made and the safe opened.
-Great excitement prevails in the village, as it is feared that depositors will lose heavily It is learned in this city that early in 1879 Roswell P. Burrows, one of the wealthiest men in Western New York, died, leaving an estate estimated at $5,000,000 to $10,000,000.
-Executors were his wife, his son, William R. Burrows, his son-in-law, Alexander Stuart, and A. S. Warner, and it is thought that there has been considerable crookedness in the management of this estate on the part of Warner, and that fear of exposure and prosecution caused him to leave home.
-Warner, since 1879, bas had almost sole charge of the estate.
+Great excitement prevails in the village, as it is feared the depositors will loose heavily.
+It is learned that early in 1879 Roswell S. Burrows, one of the wealthiest men in western New York. died, leaving an estate estimated at from $5,000,000 to $10,000,000.
+The executors were his wife, his son, Wm.
+R. Burrows, his son-in law, Alex.
+Stuart, and A. S. Warner, and it is thought there has been considerable crookedness in the management of the estate on the part of Warner. and fear of exposure and prosecution caused him to leave home.
+Warner, since 1879, has had almost sole charge of the estate.
 He has speculated in stocks, and is supposed to have lost considerable money in Wall street.
-Sometime ago efforts were made in the courts to oust him as executor, and a legal decision effecting this was rendered last Monday.
+Some time ago efforts were made in the courts to oust him as executor, and a legal decision to this effect was rendered on Monday.
 Nothing is known as to how much of the estate is left.

 Click image to open full size in new tab